-Wakatere and MBSC have defibrillators.
+RAYC has a defibrillator.
 It is in a bright yellow box on an outside wall.
 The access code is available in an emergency by calling 111.
 It is also registered with the online AED locations site https://aedlocations.co.nz/.

 Both venues primary first aid kits are onshore in the Race Office.
 There will be grab bags for each mark and safety boat.
-Shorecare and North Shore Hospital are nearby and are open for emergencies 24 hours a day.
+Hospitals are nearby and are open for emergencies 24 hours a day.

-The Race Office will have a list of both on-shore and on-water volunteer's names and phone numbers with medical training that will assist if required.
+The Race Office located in the Royal Akarana Yacht Club, will have a list of both on-shore and on-water volunteer's names and phone numbers with medical training that will assist if required.